 This article goes more profoundly on the dangers of energy drinks on your health and what you can drink instead.

 1. Increased weight gain

-The most visible danger of consuming energy drinks is weight gain.
-As stated early, since these drinks are full of calories and don’t make you feel full, you’re likely to consume more calories than you need, thus leading to weight gain in both adults and children.
+Besides, these drinks are full of calories and don’t make you feel full, so, you’re likely to consume more calories than you need, thus leading to weight gain in both adults and children.